Records show fervent Trump fans fueled US Capitol takeover

 Records show fervent Trump fans fueled US Capitol takeoverNew

-WASHINGTON (AP) — The violent mob that stormed the U.S. capitol last week was overwhelmingly made up of longtime Trump supporters, including Republican Party officials, GOP political donors, far-right militants, white supremacists and adherents of the QAnon myth that the government is secretly controlled by a cabal of Satan-worshiping pedophile cannibals.
-The Associated Press reviewed social media posts, voter registrations, court files and other public records for more than 120 people either facing criminal charges related to the Jan.
-6 unrest or later identified through photos and videos to show that Trump allies, and not antifa activists, were behind the violence at the Capitol.
+WASHINGTON (AP) — The violent mob that stormed the U.S. Capitol last week was overwhelmingly made up of longtime Trump supporters.
+The Associated Press reviewed social media posts, voter registrations, court files and other public records for more than 120 people connected to the rioting.
+They include Republican Party officials, GOP political donors, far-right militants, white supremacists and adherents of the QAnon conspiracy theory.
+The evidence gives lie to claims that the violence at the Capitol was perpetrated by left-wing antifa thugs rather than supporters of the president.
+An FBI official says investigators have seen “no indication” antifa activists were disguised as Trump supporters in the Capitol riot.